 We expose children to geography and science starting at a young age.
 While they may not fully understand what a planet is, or that they live on the North American continent, but if we show them globes and maps, and pictures and models of the solar system, the concepts will seem like second nature as they mature and are able to understand more fully.
 Montessori children are well prepared for further school experiences by the breadth of knowledge they exposed to in their early years.

-While not strictly required for a Montessori classroom, each of our classes include materials for artistic expression.
+Each of our classrooms includes materials for artistic expression.
 By painting, drawing, making a collage, or working with clay, children are able to freely experiment with their imaginations and the materials, if they are interested.
-We further enrich our program with Music, Art, and Spanish lessons, as well as a weekly Yoga class that teaches children awareness of the parts of their body, and of their level of energy, anxiety, and joy.
+We further enrich our program with Art and Spanish lessons, plus a weekly Yoga class that teaches children awareness of their body.

 The ability of the teacher to prepare the environment and to observe and guide each child is key to the success of a Montessori class.
 There are two major organizations that certify and train teachers.
 The Association Montessori Internationale (AMI) is the international group originally started by Maria Montessori.
 The U.S. branch of the organization can be found online at www.amiusa.org.
 The American Montessori Society (AMS), split from AMI years ago, and also certifies and trains teachers.
 They can be found online at www.amshq.org.